huangyh09/brie/doc/brie_quant.rst

 shared by all cells on each gene.
 The benefit for this mode is that dimension reduction can be performed, e.g., PCA and UMAP on splicing PSI matrix.
 As there are many
-splicing events that are not well covered, they will have a high variance in the estimation, and is often suggested filtered out, which will cause missing values.
+splicing events with low total reads, they will have a high variance in the estimation, and is often suggested filtered out, which will cause missing values.
 Based on the cell aggregated imputation, most dimension reduction methods can be used, even it doesn't support missing values.